SAP-samples/teched2022-XP260/exercises/ex5/README.md

 2. In the "Add System Mapping Dialog", select the back-end type "ABAP System" and click on "Next"
 <br><img src="/exercises/ex5/images/SCC_Add_System_Mapping.png" width="70%">

 3. Review the list of available protocols.
-We recommend to use the encrypted versions of the protocols whenever possible: HTTPS, LDAPS, RFC SNC and TCP SSL.
+We recommend using the encrypted versions of the protocols whenever possible: HTTPS, LDAPS, RFC SNC and TCP SSL.
 For this exercise, select HTTPS and click on "Next".
 <br><img src="/exercises/ex5/images/SCC_Add_System_Mapping_Protocol_HTTPS.png" width="70%">

 4. Enter the details for the on-premise back-end system that shall be made available to the cloud.
 The internal host is "ecc60.mycompany.corp", the port is 1443.
 Click on "Next".